nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 }
 ```

 If the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) has been successfully created, the Sender receives a success response from which its `id` and `truncatedReference` can be read.
-Note that the creation of a RelationshipTemplate which contains a Request does not yet lead to the creation of a corresponding [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest), as no one has yet received the Request and responded to it.
+Note that the creation of a RelationshipTemplate which contains a Request does not yet lead to the creation of a corresponding [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest).
+This is only created after the Recipient of the Request has responded to it.

 {% include copy-notice description="Save the `id` and the `truncatedReference` of the RelationshipTemplate because these values are needed in the next steps." %}

 ## Receive the Request by loading the RelationshipTemplate

-To receive a Request that is contained within a RelationshipTemplate, the Recipient have to [load the RelationshipTemplate created by the Sender]({% link _docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md %}) using the following payload, whereby the `<...>` notation is used as a placeholder for the actual data as usual:
+To receive a Request that is contained within a RelationshipTemplate, the Recipient has to [load the RelationshipTemplate created by the Sender]({% link _docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md %}) using the following payload, whereby the `<...>` notation is used as a placeholder for the actual data as usual:

 ```jsonc
 {